 2. We need people who stand by others

-A moving moment as Jimmy Hartwig narrates:
+A moving moment when Jimmy Hartwig tells:

-Coach: “Of course, because he is good, because he is better than your son (…)”
+Coach: “Of course, because he’s good, because he’s better than your son (…)”

-3. create a stage, give space.
+3. Create a stage, give space.

 Of course, it is also up to us to allow questions and curiosity.